mayeechen/mayeechen.github.io/_pages/about.md

 - Efficient Exploration in Linear MDPs with Nonlinear Confounding Rewards. <br>
   <span style="font-size:4mm;">**Mayee F. Chen**, Yao Liu, Evan Z. Liu, and Emma Brunskill. *In submission*, 2020.</span>

-- Network Disruption: Maximizing Disagreement and Polarization in Social Networks.
+- Network Disruption: Maximizing Disagreement and Polarization in Social Networks. <br>
   <span style="font-size:4mm;">**Mayee F. Chen** and Miklos Z. Racz. *In submission*, 2020.</span>

-- Train and You'll Miss It: Interactive Model Iteration with Weak Supervision and Pre-Trained Embeddings.
+- Train and You'll Miss It: Interactive Model Iteration with Weak Supervision and Pre-Trained Embeddings. <br>
   <span style="font-size:4mm;">**Mayee F. Chen**\*, Daniel Y. Fu\*, Frederic Sala, Sen Wu, Ravi Teja Mullapudi, Fait Poms, Kayvon Fatahalian, and Christopher Ré. *arXiv preprint arXiv:2006.15168*, 2020.</span>

-- Fast and Three-rious: Speeding Up Weak Supervision with Triplet Methods.
+- Fast and Three-rious: Speeding Up Weak Supervision with Triplet Methods. <br>
   <span style="font-size:4mm;">**Mayee F. Chen**\*, Daniel Y. Fu\*, Frederic Sala, Sarah M. Hooper, Kayvon Fatahalian, and Christopher Ré. *International Conference on Machine Learning (ICML)*, 2020.</span>

-- Effect of Rotational Grazing on Plant and Animal Production.
+- Effect of Rotational Grazing on Plant and Animal Production. <br>
   <span style="font-size:4mm;">**Mayee F. Chen** and Junping Shi. *Journal of Mathematical Biosciences and Engineering*, vol. 15, no. 2.
 2018.</span>

-- Efficient GCD Computation for Big Integers on Xeon Phi Coprocessor.
+- Efficient GCD Computation for Big Integers on Xeon Phi Coprocessor. <br>
   <span style="font-size:4mm;">Jie Chen, William Watson, and **Mayee F. Chen**. *IEEE Conference on Networking, Architecture, and Storage (NAS)*.
 2014.</span>

 <!--This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).-->